 It seems as though most people are familiar with the term “Squirrel!” when it comes to describing someone who is easily distracted, has a short attention span or is affected by “Shiny Object Syndrome”.
-But for those who haven’t seen the Disney/Pixar film classic “Up”, here is a short clip to bring you up to speed.

 Unfortunately when it comes to marketing your business, this is the mentality that you have to take into consideration.
 If your message isn’t eye catching, compelling, entertaining and engaging, your audience will SQUIRREL!… focus on something else.